ricknijhuis/Cheetah/README.md

           ```c++
           void pushLayer(UpdateLayer* layer);
           ```
-          adds an update layer to your application, atleast one layer is required to be able to hook in to the game loop, events are passed down layers until an event is "handled"
+     Adds an update layer to your application, atleast one layer is required to be able to hook in to the game loop, events are passed down layers until an event is "handled"

           ```c++
           void pushOverlay(UpdateLayer* overlay);
           ```
+     Adds an UpdateLayer at top level to your application, best used as UI Layer in order to get the events first

           ```c++
           static void exit();
           ```
+     Exits the application and shutsdown all subsystems

           ```c++
           static Application& getApplication();
           ```
+     Provides an getter to the application

           ```c++
           static Window& getWindow();
           ```
+     Provides an getter to the window of the application

 #### structs
 - TextureParams